PageRefuge

 California native, evergreen shrub or small tree often seen growing in Sonoma and Marin county wildlands.
 Lacy, white flower clusters in spring attract pollinators; red berries in winter provide a splash of color and an important food source for birds.
 The name “Hollywood” was born from the abundance of toyon in the hills of southern California and its resemblance to European holly.
 The cultivar ‘Davis Gold’ has yellow berries and may be more disease-resistant than the species.

-Large, fast-growing, Mediterranean evergreen shrub with large, pinkish lavender and purple hibiscus-like flowers from spring into fall.
+Mediterranean evergreen shrub, fast growing to 6-8 feet tall and 8-12 feet wide.
+Large, pinkish lavender and purple hibiscus-like flowers from spring into fall.
 Excellent accent plant for a sunny location or part shade in hotter areas with good drainage.

 Large group of evergreen and deciduous shrubs and trees that includes many ornamental species as well as others that produce edible fruit.